gnzlbg/slice_deque/readme.md

 * your application has many short-lived ring-buffers,

-the cost of the system calls required to set up and grow the [`SliceDeque`]s might not be amortized by your application.
+the cost of the system calls required to set up and grow the [`SliceDeque`]s might not be amortized by your application (update: there is a pull-request open that caches allocations in thread-local heaps when the feature `use_std` is enabled significantly improving the performance of short-lived ring-buffers, but it has not been merged yet).
 Whether any of these trade-offs are worth it or not is application dependent, so don't take my word for it: measure.

 ## How it works